 Note: A Key that has been used in the past can't be reused as long as the data is retained in your environment.
 This is because the captured data still references the old session property configuration.

-Optionally, define a Display name for the property to be used in the UI.
+optional Define a Display name for the property to be used in the UI.

 In case you want to restrict the captured values, you can define a clean-up rule for the property by enabling Apply cleanup rule and specifying a regular expression.
-The regex will be applied to the captured value, which means that if you try to capture a string that is for example 1000 characters long, only the first 100 characters will be captured and the regex will be applied to these 100 characters.
+The regex will be applied to the captured value, which means that if you try to capture a string that is, for example, 1,000 characters long, only the first 100 characters will be captured and the regex will be applied to these 100 characters.

-Click Save property.
+Select Save property.

 Here are some sample definitions that work for our easyTravel Customer Frontend sample application.